Hope to see you at the Oktoberfest Regatta on Nagawicka October 8th and 9th.

 No news currently found.

-Please sign up to tend bar if you are able, there are lots of great spots still available.
+Please let us know if you want to tend bar this year, there are lots of great spots available.

 |Nagawicka Lake Yacht Club|